When you decide to sound proof your windows, the critical step to getting the sound reduction results you want is down to the right glass selection.

 Not only does this interlayer make the glass stronger but it also acts as a place to embed other glass technologies to improve the glass in some way, such as fire resistance, ultraviolet filtering – and sound dampening.

-When put to use, a sheet of laminated glass is far more effective at stopping sound waves than standard glass of the same size because sound waves have more difficulty travelling through the combination of glass sheets and a PVB interlayer.
+When put to use, a sheet of laminated glass is far more effective at stopping sound waves than a standard glass of the same size because sound waves have more difficulty traveling through the combination of glass sheets and a PVB interlayer.